 Since inception, we have incurred significant operating losses.
-For the years ended December 31, 2020 and 2019, we recorded net losses of \$50.0 million and \$55.2 million, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$163.5 million.
+For the years ended December 31, 2021 and 2020, we recorded net losses of \$42.9 million and \$50.0 million, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$206.3 million.
 We expect to continue to incur significant losses for the foreseeable future.
 We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on completing the necessary development activities required for obtaining regulatory approval and preparing for potential commercialization of our product candidates.
-We had \$142.3 million of cash, cash equivalents and short-term investments at December 31, 2020.
+We had \$114.1 million of cash and cash equivalents at December 31, 2021.

-Although we implemented certain cost-cutting measures in 2020, we nevertheless expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
+We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 Our net losses may fluctuate significantly from period to period, depending on the timing of our planned clinical trials and expenditures on other research and development activities.
 We expect our expenses will increase substantially over time as we:

-- continue our ongoing and planned development of etripamil, including our Phase 3 clinical trials of etripamil for the treatment of PSVT and our Phase 2 clinical trial of etripamil for the treatment of AFib-RVR; - seek marketing approvals for etripamil for the treatment of PSVT, AFib-RVR and other cardiovascular indications; - establish a sales, marketing, manufacturing and distribution capability, either directly or indirectly through third parties, to commercialize etripamil or any future product candidate for which we may obtain marketing approval; - build a portfolio of product candidates through development, or the acquisition or in-license of drugs, product candidates or technologies;
+- continue our ongoing and planned development of etripamil, including our Phase 3 clinical trials of etripamil for the treatment of PSVT and our Phase 2 clinical trial of etripamil for the treatment of AFib-RVR; - seek marketing approvals for etripamil for the treatment of PSVT, AFib-RVR and other cardiovascular indications; - establish a sales, marketing, manufacturing and distribution capability, either directly or indirectly through third parties, to commercialize etripamil or any future product candidate for which we may obtain marketing approval; - build a portfolio of product candidates through development, or the acquisition or in-license of drugs, product candidates or technologies; - initiate preclinical studies and clinical trials for etripamil for any additional indications we may pursue, including the clinical trials for the treatment of atrial fibrillation and rapid ventricular rate as well as other areas of unmet medical need, and for any additional product candidates that we may pursue in the future;

-- initiate preclinical studies and clinical trials for etripamil for any additional indications we may pursue, including the clinical trials for the treatment of atrial fibrillation and rapid ventricular rate as well as other areas of unmet medical need, and for any additional product candidates that we may pursue in the future; - maintain, protect and expand our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting, insurance and other expenses associated with operating as a public company.
+- maintain, protect and expand our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting, insurance and other expenses associated with operating as a public company.